 - (a) the objectives of Internal Audit are agreed at the highest level in the organisation, usually the main Board or its Audit Committee, and are clearly understood by all levels of management.
-Typically this is achieved by an Internal Audit Charter of terms of reference; " - 1.2 The Council's Financial Regulations have always included a section on internal audit and an important part of internal audit's role is to provide assurance to the S.151 Officer (currently Head of Finance and Management Information Systems).
+Typically this is achieved by an Internal Audit Charter of terms of reference; " - 1.2 The Council's Financial Regulations have always included a section on internal audit and an important part of internal audit's role is to provide assurance to the Chief Finance Officer (currently Head of Finance and Business Development), as Section 151 Officer.
 However, the audit remit is wider than monitoring financial transactions and probity.
 All business activities involve taking risks and it is an essential part of good management to understand those risks and to control them.
 The real value of an independent internal audit section is in providing Members and management with the necessary degree of objectivity in assessing risks and the effectiveness of the policies and procedures used to manage them.
-Hence the need for a broader charter. - 1.3 The original CIPFA guidance was incorporated in the Audit Services Charter approved by the Audit Committee in 2000 and it has subsequently been revised in line with the updated Code of Practice for Internal Audit in
+Hence the need for a broader charter.

+1.3 The CIPFA guidance was incorporated in the Audit Services Charter approved by the Audit Committee in 2000 and subsequently revised in 2004.